 - any of the complex metabolic disturbances that cancer patients can develop that also affect the kidneys.

-I joined Memorial Sloan Kettering in 1978 and have been the Chief of the Center’s Renal Service for the past 21 years.
-Along with other doctors on the Renal Service I consult with colleagues throughout the Center (surgeons, oncologists, pediatric oncologists, other specialists, and physicians in the intensive care unit) to help provide optimal care for patients who are experiencing the disorders described above.
+I joined Memorial Sloan Kettering in 1978.
+Along with other doctors on the Renal Service I consult with colleagues throughout the Memorial Sloan Kettering (surgeons, oncologists, pediatric oncologists, other specialists, and physicians in the intensive care unit) to help provide optimal care for patients who are experiencing the disorders described above.